 Lender Documents Management Tool

-Enabling scalable, self-serve document management for B2B financial services
+Enabling scalable, self-serve document management for B2B financial services.

 Overview

+The Lender Documents Management Tool was designed as a back-office SaaS solution enabling lenders to create, manage, and maintain their own legal and customer-facing documents within the platform.
 Previously, document updates and onboarding required heavy involvement from internal engineering teams, creating bottlenecks and increasing operational costs.
 This became particularly critical in the context of upcoming GDPR regulations, which required frequent updates to legal content and policies.
+The goal was to shift from a service-led model to a self-serve product experience, giving lenders full control over their documents while improving scalability on our side.

 My Role